-October 8, 2003 — Beginning October 20, the European Space Agency will be auctioning three sets of euro banknotes and 15 national sets of euro coins, all of which were flown onboard the International Space Station during the Belgian Soyuz mission "Odissea" in October 2002.
+— The European Space Agency (ESA) on Oct.
+20 will begin auctioning three sets of euro banknotes and 15 national sets of euro coins, all of which were flown onboard the International Space Station during the Belgian Soyuz mission "Odissea" in October 2002.

-Signed prior to flight by European Central Bank President Willem F. Duisenberg, the banknotes were marked by Frank De Winne onboard the station with the official ISS and Odissea mission stamps.
-After their return to Earth, the banknotes and coins were further certified as flown by De Winne.
+Signed prior to flight by European Central Bank President Willem Duisenberg, the banknotes were marked by Frank De Winne onboard the space station with the official ISS and Odissea mission ink stamps.
+Following their return to Earth, the notes and coins were further certified as having flown by De Winne.

-"I am honored to be part of this initiative, a contribution helping students to develop their knowledge of space activities and to build the European space community of the future," said De Winne.
+"I am honored to be part of this initiative," De Winne said, adding that the effort was "a contribution helping students to develop their knowledge of space activities and to build the European space community of the future."

-The Fund supports the the development, production and distribution of teaching materials in all 11 ESA languages for primary and secondary school students.
+The fund underwrites the the development, production and distribution of teaching materials in all 11 ESA languages for primary and secondary school students.

-Donations of no less than 5,000 euro will be accepted beginning October 20, through a dedicated fax line.
-All pledges received by ESA must be honored, regardless if it results in a "winning" high bid.
+Bids of no less than 5,000 euro ($5,900) will be accepted beginning Oct.
+20 through a dedicated fax line.
+All pledges received by ESA must be honored, regardless if it results in a winning high bid.

 "The first euro sets to have travelled in space are unique symbols of the importance for Europe of investing in the education of its youth," said Jörg Feustel-Büechl, Director of the ESA Human Spaceflight Directorate.